pratikvar/Humanizer/README.md

 # Android Humanizer

-Humanizer allow you to display data in human readable format for simplicity.
+Humanizer allows you to display data in a human-readable format for simplicity.

 ## Features
 ### Humanize String
-Humanizer give a human readable touch to string (user input without proper formatting, system created, non formated)
+Humanizer give a human-readable touch to string (user input without proper formatting, system created, non-formatted)

 ### Humanize Date
-Humanizer can convert date object, date string as well as millis to human radable date and time format with multiple variations.
+Humanizer can convert date object, date string as well as millis to human readable date and time format with multiple variations.
-Using Pretty_Everything format you can show relevent date representation.
+Using Pretty_Everything format you can show relevant date representation.

 ## Getting Started
 ### Setting up the dependency